Try Pilates For Your Back Pain - Strengthen Your Core For A Healthy Back

 Because if you think that Pilates is going too be too easy for you then you are in for a major shock.

 As it's bloody hard work!

 So be prepared to discover muscles in your core and abdomen that you didn't even realise you had (although you'll be very aware of them the morning after!).

-And the good thing is that by working these muscles with pilates you will create solid core strength that will not only reduce your pain.
+But the good thing is that by working these core muscles with Pilates you will create a solid core strength that will not only reduce your pain.

-It'll also provide greater support to your lower back.
+It'll also provide greater support and stability for your lower back.

 You may already have a preconceived idea of what pilates is all about.